Ergodic properties of partially hyperbolic diffeomorphisms with topological neutral center: Introduction

-Given a measure space $(X,\mathcal B, \mu)$ and a measure preserving automorphism $f:X \to X$ with finite entropy, we say that $f$ is a Bernoulli automorphism, that it is a Bernoulli system or that it has the Bernoulli property, if $(f,\mu)$ is measurably conjugate to a $(\sigma, \rho)$ where $\sigma:\Sigma^{\mathbb Z} \to \Sigma^{\mathbb Z}$, $\Sigma=\{0,1,\ldots, n-1\}$ with $n\in \mathbb N$, is a standard Bernoulli shift and $\rho$ is the Bernoulli measure in $\Sigma^{\mathbb Z}$ defined by some distribution $p=(p_0, \ldots, p_{n-1})$.
+Given a measure space $(X,\mathcal B, \mu)$ and a measure preserving automorphism $f:X \to X$ with finite entropy, we say that $f$ is a \textit{Bernoulli automorphism}, that it is a \textit{Bernoulli system} or that it \textit{has the Bernoulli property}, if $(f,\mu)$ is measurably conjugate to a $(\sigma, \rho)$ where $\sigma:\Sigma^{\mathbb Z} \to \Sigma^{\mathbb Z}$, $\Sigma=\{0,1,\ldots, n-1\}$ with $n\in \mathbb N$, is a standard Bernoulli shift and $\rho$ is the Bernoulli measure in $\Sigma^{\mathbb Z}$ defined by some distribution $p=(p_0, \ldots, p_{n-1})$.

 Bernoulli systems are extremely important in ergodic theory and dynamical systems in general due to its huge variety of dynamical and ergodic properties.
 Although the Bernoulli property is much stronger than mixing, many of the natural examples arising in smooth dynamics which are mixing are actually Bernoulli.
 For example, Y. Katznelson proved in \cite{K} that every ergodic automorphism of tori is actually a Bernoulli automorphism.
-Few years latter, specialists started to realize that there was a deep connection between what are called hyperbolic structures and the occurrence of ergodic properties such as ergodicity, mixing and Bernoulli property.
-In the seminal paper \cite{Anosov1} D. Anosov proved that geodesic flows of negatively curved compact manifolds are ergodic, and furthermore they are $K$-systems, i.e, they have completely positive entropy.
-One of the key properties used in this proof is the fact that the stable and unstable foliations of such dynamical systems are \textit{absolutely continuous}.
+Few years latter, it was realized that there was a deep connection between what are called hyperbolic structures and the occurrence of ergodic properties such as ergodicity, mixing and Bernoulli property.
+In the seminal paper \cite{Anosov1} D. Anosov proved that geodesic flows of negatively curved compact manifolds are ergodic, and furthermore they are \textit{$K$-systems}, i.e, they have completely positive entropy.
+One of the key properties used in that proof is the fact that the stable and unstable foliations of such dynamical systems are \textit{absolutely continuous}.